Greenwich Heritage Centre: Exhibitions

-From the opening of the museum there was a permanent exhibition named Inside the Arsenal, which told the history of the Royal Arsenal (and the nearby Woolwich Dockyard).
+Upon its opening, the museum featured a permanent exhibition titled "Inside the Arsenal," detailing the history of the Royal Arsenal and the nearby Woolwich Dockyard.
 A section of this exhibition was entitled Here Come The Girls, celebrating the role of women in wartime Woolwich, particularly during the First World War.

 In 2016, following the closure of the Firepower museum across the road, a second permanent exhibition Making Woolwich: The Royal Regiment of Artillery in Woolwich was set up to fill the gap.
 This exhibition was in the south wing of the building marked the 300th anniversary of the formation of the Royal Regiment of Artillery in Woolwich in 1716.
 Even though the main theme was the Royal Artillery, some of the objects on display related to the Royal Military Academy, Woolwich (1741-1939).

 Apart from these, the museum usually had one or two changing exhibitions per year.
 These generally focused on a specific area in the borough, a historic event or other topics of local interest.
 The temporary Berkeley Gallery was replaced by the Making Woolwich exhibition.